ligfx/kafka-connect-jms/README.md

 1. Download latest release ZIP archive from GitHub and extract its content to temporary folder.
 2. Copy _kafka-connect-jms-${version}.jar_ with all third-party dependencies to Connect `plugin.path` directory.
-    1. Version 1.0.0 depends only on JMS 2.0 API JAR.
+    1. Version 1.0.0 depends only on Javax JMS 2.0 API JAR.
+    1. Version 2.0.0 depends only on Jakarta JMS 3.0 API JAR.
 3. Copy JMS client (including dependencies) of given JMS server to Connect `plugin.path` directory.
 3. Configure source and sink connectors according to below documentation.